your0rg/HabitatForMeteor/README.md

     ```
     ./.habitat/BuildAndUpload.sh 0.1.4
     ```
 This step first attempts to catch any lapses in the discipline described in the preceding step, collecting all the discrepancies it can find, listing them on screen with individual explanations and then quitting.

+    If there's nothing you need to fix it will go ahead and start building.

+    **Be warned** -- there are two disconcertingly long pauses...

+        "Stripping unneeded symbols from binaries and libraries"

+    ... and ...

+        "Generating blake2b hashes of all files in the package"

+    Both are valid and necessary tasks, so be patient and let it run.

     Only if everything seems correct will it display a message prompt like this :

     ```
             *** Please confirm the following ***